Smart, Savvy Home Appliances

 For years, consumers have enjoyed being able to set timers that automatically send their dishwashers, washing machines and ovens into motion at appointed times—making those homekeeping tasks occur at convenient times of day.
 But now, home appliances are getting even smarter.

 Some new appliances, such as refrigerators, washers, dryers and ovens which have Appliance Insurance, can be controlled with a touch-screen interface on the appliance, or from your smartphone.
-These built-in apps can send you alerts, notify you when the washer is finished, or send you status updates of your refrigerator’s water filter.
+These built-in apps can send you alerts, notify you when the washer is finished, or send you status updates of your premium refrigerator filters.
 LG, GE and Whirlpool are three companies in the forefront of the technology, with new ones being introduced all the time.
+Other kitchen equipment like water softener systems are also being improved almost every year.

 Five Oven Troubleshooting Tips and Tricks and control a variety of devices while sitting at home, or at the beach: lighting, heating and cooling, appliances, and locks.
 The apps can also send an alarm when the power goes out, the smoke or carbon monoxide alarm goes off, an intruder sets off a motion sensor in your home, or the hot-water heater springs a leak.